jasbur/RaspiWiFi/Readme.txt

  SCRIPT-BASED INSTALLATION INSTRUCTIONS:

-== Navigate to the directory you downloaded or cloned RaspiWiFi
+== Navigate to the directory where you downloaded or cloned RaspiWiFi

 == Run:

 sudo python3 initial_setup.py

-== This script will install all necessary prerequisites, copy configuration files, and reboot.
-When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi Setup".
+== This script will install all necessary prerequisites, copy the project files to /usr/lib/raspiwifi/, copy configuration files for AP Host (configuration) mode, and reboot.
+When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi[xxxx] Setup".

 USAGE:

-== Connect to the "RaspiWiFi Setup" access point using any other WiFi enabled device.
+== Connect to the "RaspiWiFi[xxxx] Setup" access point using any other WiFi enabled device.

 == Navigate to http://10.0.0.1:9191 using any web browser on the device you